 Planning for waste reduction and recycling

-Note that Minneapolis and St. Louis Park have ordinances that require single-use food packaging, including packaging used at events, to be recyclable or compostable and this includes packaging used at events.
+Take into account city-specific requirements: Minneapolis and St. Louis Park have ordinances that require single-use food packaging, including packaging used at events, to be recyclable or compostable.
 Learn more about the Minneapolis Green to Go environmentally acceptable packaging ordinance and St. Louis Park’s zero waste packaging ordinance.
-These ordinance require that recyclable materials be recycled and compostable materials be composted, so be sure to plan for appropriate collection for your event.
+These ordinances require that recyclable materials be recycled and compostable materials be composted, so be sure to plan for appropriate collection and transportation or drop-off for your event.
 The ordinance requirements do not apply to pre-packaged foods.

-If your event is being held in Minneapolis, avoid using bottled water by getting tap-water dispensers from the City of Minneapolis' Public Works Department.
+If your event is being held outdoors in Minneapolis, avoid using bottled water by getting water dispensers from the City of Minneapolis' Public Works Department.
 Dispensers are available for certain large events, such as races and festivals.
-For more details, email firstname.lastname@example.org or call 612-673-2342.
+For more information, visit Tap Minneapolis.

-Use solar energy to power your event by renting the solar power trailer from the Minnesota Renewable Energy Society.
+Use solar energy to power your event by renting the solar power trailer from the Minnesota Renewable Energy Society or mobile solar equipment from Rent Solar.

 Communication and education

-Inform vendors of waste-diversion efforts as early as possible to ensure they have adequate time to prepare for the event.
-To get started, use our customizable sample letters.
+Start your planning early in the process to ask questions, set criteria and select vendors that can support your low-waste goals.
+If you already have a vendor relationship or don’t have choice over which businesses you use, inform vendors of waste-diversion efforts as early as possible to ensure they have adequate time to prepare for the event.
+To get started, use our customizable sample letters found in the Signage and communication tools drawer below.

 Recruit volunteers and/or staff to help set up and monitor waste stations on the day of the event.

-Include information about your recycling efforts in news releases, event programs, marketing and advertising materials.
+Include information about your waste prevention and recycling efforts in news releases, event programs, marketing and advertising materials.

 At the event

-Greet each vendor and exhibitor during set-up and provide clear instructions for recycling their materials, such as rinsing food out of containers, flattening cardboard boxes, etc.
+- Greet each vendor and exhibitor during set-up and provide clear instructions for separating and preparing their materials, such as rinsing food out of containers, flattening cardboard boxes, where to bring full bags, etc.

-Staff recycling stations at all times to help event participants place their waste in the correct container.
+- Staff recycling stations at all times to help event participants place their waste in the correct container.
 If this is not possible, assign someone to check each area periodically.
+Community Recycling Ambassadors (formerly Master Recycler/Composters) may be available to help with you event.
+Visit the Community Recycling Ambassador webpage to make a request.

 After the event